Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 OK, here we go.

-# Title of my project
+# A Phylogenetic Analysis of GPT and GPT2 evolution

 ## Introduction and Goals

-GPT2 encodes glutamic pyruvate transaminase 2, a protein that is expressed in the mitochondria of humans.
-GPT2 is a chromosomal gene.
+GPT2 is a chromosomal gene that encodes glutamic pyruvate transaminase 2.
+This protein is expressed in the mitochondria of humans and is used to convert alanine to glutatamate.
 GPT2 also has a sister gene GPT which is expressed in the cytoplasm.
+These proteins are sometimes referred to as alanine aminotransferase in reference to the reverse reaction.

 For my project, my goal would be to construct a phylogeny of the genes from a number of species and track whether the genes that are cytoplasmic and mitochondrial form seperate clades.
+This could be used to answer the question as to whether the localizations developed independently or were present in a most recent common ancestor.
 I propose the following methods.
 First, I will reconstruct the tree using GPT2 and GPT data seperately.
 I will also reconstruct the tree using a combined sequence.
 This method of tree reconstruction will be similar to the process outlined in Cartwright et al 2008.
 I also think that it would be interesting to perform a similar analyis using protein sequence data as opposed to the genes.
 This kind of analysis is discussed in Rokas 2011.

 I plan to use sequence data from NCBI and Homologene.
 I will also use Homologene in order to identify the homologs of GPT and GPT2.
 The use of Homologene in constructing phylogenies is discussed in Altenhoff et al (2009).
 I also plan on using gene databases and literature searches to determine the expression location of the proteins.

 ## Methods

-The tools I used were...
-See analysis files at (links to analysis files).
+For my methods, I adapted a similar process to that of the Hydroidolina assignment.

+First, I used homologene to identify gene and protein assession numbers for gene families.
+Homologene is a database that automatically identifies homology groups from the NCBI reference genomes.
+To achieve this, it works by using blastp to identify highly conserved amino acid sequence.

+For my project, I looked at the homologene results for GPT and GPT2 and identified the accession IDS for 9 species that overlapped between the sets.
+For each gene, there were a few species that were not further studied as they did not overlap.
+These accession IDs are listed in the four .txt files in the data directory.
+They are labeled in the format PROTEINNAMEdatatype where proteinids contain Amino Acid sequences and seqids contain mRNA data.

+Using these accession IDs, I used NCBI batch download to obtain FASTAs for these IDs.
+These resulting files are saved as the .raw.fasta files in the data folder.
+Files with a .protein extension before the .raw.fasta contain amino acid data.
+The raw FASTA files were then cleaned.
+Initially, I used a sed command to format the names, but after looking at the new names, it became clear that subtle differences in naming resulted in messy names.
+Because of the limited number of taxa (9 per file), I decided it would be better to manually rename the sequences.
+These renamed files are also included in the data directory with the extension now simply .fasta.

+Two further fasta files were also made at this point.
+These files mRNA.all.fasta and protein.all.fasta include the mRNA or amino acid sequences from both the GPT and GPT2 sequences.
+Because of the variety of names for each gene, they were labeled as with Species name followed by GPT or GPT2 depending on which homologene family they were from.
+Table 1 includes the real name for each sequence.

+With the FASTA files generated, alignments were then performed.
+The aligments were made using mafft.
+The resulting alignments are stored in the alignments directory.
+In order to run the alignment the alignment.sh script was run with the following command: 'sbatch -t 12:00:00 alignment.sh'.

 ## Results